abstools/abstools/website/src/site/sphinx/manual/expressions.rst

   A x = fx.get;

-Exception Propagation and the Await Expression
+Exception propagation and the await expression
 ----------------------------------------------

 As explained in Section :ref:`get-expression`, exceptions propagate from